 What are “aggregate days on the market”?

-Lots of Real Estate boards through out the USA do not let agent “Re-List” properties.
+Lots of Real Estate boards throughout the US do not let agents “Re-List” properties.
 They have a simple system of showing total “Aggregate Days on the Market”.
 Aggregate Days on the market would show the total number of days a home has been listed by the seller even if they switch listing agents.

 For more on Re-Listing please see the Re-Listing page here.

 Scott & June Simmons